Adventures

 SEE OLD HAIDA VILLAGE SITES AND SPEAK WITH HAIDA WATCHMEN

-A "float" through Burnaby narrows in the Zodiac or kayaks, at nearly low tide is one of the highlights of every ocean trip.
+A "float" through in Burnaby Narrows in the zodiac or in the kayaks with our onboard Naturalist at low tide is one of the highlights of our trips in Haida Gwaii.
 Below you, in the tidal channel stretches an endless carpet of sea life: tiny Bat Stars, small to huge sun stars, anemones, sea cucumbers, clams of every description, mussels, some tiny, and some the size of your hand, clinging to the seaweed drenched rocks, colourful red turban snails and huge moon snails.
 Hermit and rock crabs scurry along the colourful bottom looking for their next meal.

 RELAXATION AT IT'S FINEST